 This is a long page, but will likely give you a good sense of the camp if you know nothing about it and answer many of your questions…

-Blue Ridge Field Camp was founded in Charlottesville in 2000 to emphasize “friendships, adventure, and wonderful memories of summer.”
+Field Camp was founded in Charlottesville in 2000 to emphasize “friendships, adventure, and wonderful memories of summer.”
 Over time, the camp has grown to encompass two sites in Western Albemarle County as well as outdoors engagement programs for youths from age 6 to 16.
 The backbone of Field Camp is its day and once-per-week overnight camp for boys and girls ages 6-14.
-Its owner and director since the founding has been Todd Barnett.
+In 2024, we started a residential component called Camp Poplar.
+Field Camp’s owner and director since the founding has been Todd Barnett.

 What makes our camp unique?
 First, our most salient quality is our community of campers and counselors.
 We are defined by lots of things, but we thrive because of this community.
+Our camp’s culture has grown out of our interest in creating a community that is healthy, engaging, and fun for kids.
 Ours is a relatively small camp, with 75-100 campers per week over the course of a summer, and no more than several hundred different campers all summer.
 Given the relatively small size, we can get to know one another well.
 This works better, of course, when kids come multiple weeks, and most of our campers do come week after week, and year after year, making for a genuine community.
 Kids always get to know one another across ages here as we spend less time in age-specific or gender-specific groups than is often the case with camps.
 That goes for counselors too who are less restricted to just a small group of kids within the camp.
 Instead, we mostly provide choices for the campers throughout the day which promotes all counselors getting to know all the kids.
 It feels much more like a neighborhood or extended family gathering in the relationships that are formed.

-Second, the camp’s staff is almost exclusively former campers, with an average of about 10 years experience at the camp among them.
-As often as not, the counselors started at camp when they were 6 years old, and have come annually ever since.
-The heart of the camp is its staff–mostly vibrant high school and college students who provide excellent examples of character.
+Second, the camp’s staff is mostly former campers, with an average of about 10 years experience at the camp among them.
+As often as not, these counselors started at camp when they were 6 or 7 years old, and have come annually ever since.
+The heart of the camp is its staff–mostly vibrant college and high school students who provide excellent examples of character with the support of an experienced adult administrative staff.

 Third, we are a genuine camp camp – an outdoors camp.
 We can seek shelter when necessary, but our kids spend their days in the outdoors, playing field games and board games, doing crafts, getting dirty, swimming, and so forth.
 We have no electronics, and we tend to thrive in trying to find ways to make things happen and get things done with what we have, in true camp fashion.
 We swim only in natural water pools and streams, and our facilities date back from 80 to 110 years.
 We serve high quality meals that the kids enjoy, and when they’re getting so much exercise, a tasty and healthy meal is so very satisfying.
 The whole experience feels like it’s out of another era.
 The kids get so much exercise at camp, and grow like weeds.
 It’s pretty easy to understand this appeal as a parent for our kids–away from screens, engaged, physically active, surrounded by ideal camper role models, telling stories over the weekend about their camp adventures, and genuinely happy.

 Our only other programs are extensions of our regular camp.
 The Adventure Weeks groups take trips to area outdoors destinations including local paddling rivers, hikes, and climbs, but also spend much of the week participating in regular camp activities.
-The Leadership School groups, however, are more separate, with preparation for and then week-long backpacking or paddling trips at outdoors locations more distant from Charlottesville.
-We think these programs work well to challenge and engage our older campers.
+Camp Poplar is a residential camp program that we stage in Free Union, with traditional overnight camp activities.

 If you are interested in trying Field Camp for your child, sign up for a number of weeks, ideally on the younger end of our age span, and give them a chance to get to know the routine and some of the other kids and counselors.
 You will almost certainly have found a long-term summer camp experience in Charlottesville, where your child will grow spending idyllic summer days in the outdoors having adventures, making friends, and collecting wonderful memories of summer.